These 7 tips for occasional deep-cleaning around the kitchen are a little out of the ordinary, but super useful.

 Use a dishwasher cleaner such as Affresh to get rid of and prevent buildup.
 If your dishwasher has a plastic tub, you can instead put a cup or two of white vinegar in a bowl on the top rack of an otherwise-empty dishwasher and run the normal cycle.
 Don’t use vinegar in a stainless-steel tub.

 2. Stop loading glasses the way you load glasses

 On the topic of dishwashers, you know how you always set the glasses over the tines?
 Don’t.
 Manufacturers recommend places glasses between the tines, to decrease the chance that they’ll break.
 Watch our video to find out other tips on how to load a dishwasher.

 3. Clean your oven ASAP just in case

 If you plan to use your oven’s self-cleaning feature before cooking for a big get-together, clean it a week or two before the event to give plenty of time for the odor of charred food remains to dissipate.
-Getting an early start also gives you time to fix the oven or have it repaired in the unlikely event that something goes wrong—like the door won’t unlock after the oven cools, or the self-cleaning cycle’s high temperatures trip internal safety devices, fuses or limiters and the oven won't heat.
+Getting an early start also gives you time to fix the oven or have it repaired in the unlikely event that something goes wrong—like the door won’t unlock after the oven cools, or the self-cleaning cycle’s high temperatures trip internal safety devices and the oven won't heat.